kevalbhatt/Doc-test/src/documents/Migration/Migration-0.8-to-1.0.md

 submenu: Migration
 ---

+import  themen  from 'theme/styles/styled-colors';
+import  * as theme  from 'react-syntax-highlighter/dist/esm/styles/hljs';
+import SyntaxHighlighter from 'react-syntax-highlighter';

 # Migrating data from Apache Atlas 0.8 to Apache Atlas 1.0

 Apache Atlas 1.0 uses !JanusGraph graph database to store its type and entity details.
 Prior versions of Apache Atlas